progvocab/products-service/design/dsa/array/README.md

-array problems are some of the **most common algorithm interview questions** because arrays are fundamental and allow testing **time complexity, data structures, and problem-solving techniques**.
+Rrray problems are some of the **most common algorithm interview questions** because arrays are fundamental and allow testing **time complexity, data structures, and problem-solving techniques**.

 ---
 ### Concepts